 Welcome to the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.

 New faculty can immediately use our book catalog and our other databases, and can access these tools from off-campus by entering their Campus ID when prompted for validation.
 Your Campus ID is also used to request books from other libraries within the I-Share consortium.
-In addition, a separate (Tipasa) account is used to Borrow From Other Libraries books and journals articles from outside the consortium.
+In addition, a separate (Tipasa) account is used to Borrow From Other Libraries journal articles and books from outside the consortium.